Financial Assistance & Assistantships

 Teaching and Research Assistantships

 A limited number of teaching and research assistantships are available for matriculated, full-time (minimum of 9 credits/semester) graduate students.
 All assistantships are subject to the agreement between UMass Lowell and UAW/Graduate Employees Organization.
-Teaching assistanships are assigned by the studnet's department; therefore, queries regarding teaching assistantships should be directed to the departmental graduate coordinator or chairperson (see www.uml.edu/Grad/coordinators.aspx for a list).
-Research assistantships are available through special arrangements with individual research advisors.
+Teaching assistanships are assigned by the student's department; therefore, queries regarding teaching assistantships should be directed to the departmental graduate coordinator or chairperson (see www.uml.edu/Grad/coordinators.aspx for a list).
+Research assistantships are available through special arrangements with individual research advisers.
 Individuals interested in research assistantships should contact departmental faculty members concerning the availability of this form of financial aid.

 Qualifying for an Assistantship

 To ensure that assistantships are awarded to the most qualified individuals, the University has established the following requirements: